lanl/NEONiso/cran-comments.md

 * No errors, warnings, or notes in GitHub Actions.

 * No errors, warnings, or notes on win-builder (devel).
-Win-builder release and oldrel provide a warning about a possibly invalid URL, but URLs are correct and are just slow to redirect.
+Win-builder oldrel provides a warning about a possibly invalid URL, but URLs are correct and are just slow to redirect.
+Win-builder release

 * R-hub / Windows Server 2022 / R-devel issues 1 error about a bioconductor
 dependency not being available, presumably due to a mismatch between R-devel